 If you plan to make significant charitable donations, it may be more beneficial to keep a traditional IRA to fund your charitable planning goals.
 On the other hand, if you do not anticipate needing to tap into the IRA during your lifetime, then you would likely benefit from a conversion.
 The lack of required minimum distributions and the opportunity for tax-free distributions make Roth IRAs a powerful wealth-transfer tool.
 Fortunately, Roth conversions are not an all-or-nothing proposition.
 You could, for example, convert the portion of your IRA that you intend to pass to your heirs and leave the portion earmarked for charitable contributions in the traditional IRA.
 It should be noted, however, that the tax on the conversion is based on a weighted average of all contributions to the IRA; you can't simply convert the assets that would incur the lowest tax liability.

-Measuring the Benefits of a Roth Conversion

-We have constructed the following hypothetical scenario to help quantify the potential benefits of converting a traditional IRA to a Roth IRA.
+Measuring the Benefits of a Roth Conversion We have constructed the following hypothetical scenario to help quantify the potential benefits of converting a traditional IRA to a Roth IRA.

 In our example, a 65-year-old investor in the 37% tax bracket has \$1 million in a traditional IRA and \$370,000 in a taxable account.
-The investor has three options:

-- Option A: Keep the retirement account as a traditional IRA - Option B: Convert the traditional IRA to a Roth IRA and pay the tax on the conversion using funds from within the IRA - Option C: Convert the traditional IRA to a Roth IRA and use funds from the taxable account to pay for the tax on the conversion

-Portfolio After 30 Years

-Analysis assumptions: These results assume annual investment returns of 6%.
-In Option A is a 65 year old investor and was required to begin taking required minimum distributions at age 72, and the after-tax distributions are deposited in the taxable account.
+The investor has three options: - Option A: Keep the retirement account as a traditional IRA - Option B: Convert the traditional IRA to a Roth IRA and pay the tax on the conversion using funds from within the IRA - Option C: Convert the traditional IRA to a Roth IRA and use funds from the taxable account to pay for the tax on the conversion The chart below shows the total value of the investor's portfolio after 30 years under each of the three options.
+Portfolio After 30 Years Analysis assumptions: These results assume annual investment returns of 6%.
+In Option A is a 65 year old investor and was required to begin taking required minimum distributions at age 73, and the after-tax distributions are deposited in the taxable account.